Formica 180fx the New Granite? Kitchen Remodeling With Laminate Kitchen Countertops & Refinished Kitchen Cabinets Cheap

 Painted Kitchen CabinetsClick thumbnail to view full-size

 So that’s my kitchen story!
-Probably pretty boring to most; hopefully helpful to someone!
-I will post more pictures once the new Formica countertops arrive and are installed.
+It may be pretty boring to most, but hopefully helpful to someone!

 My one and only complaint is that you can't have an under mount sink with Formica countertops.
 It's not a deal breaker, but I'm kind of OCD about the water spots on the stainless sink so I'm constantly wiping down all edges of the dang sink - edges that would not otherwise be showing if it were under-mounted!